DFHack/dfhack/docs/guides/quickfort-alias-guide.rst

 Please do not edit the aliases in the standard library directly.
 The file will get overwritten when DFHack is updated and you'll lose your changes.
-Instead, add your custom aliases to :source:`dfhack-config/quickfort/aliases.txt`.
-Definitions in this file take precedence over any definitions in the standard library.
+Instead, add your custom aliases to :source:`dfhack-config/quickfort/aliases.txt` or directly to your blueprints in an `#aliases <quickfort-aliases-blueprints>` section.
+Your custom alias definitions take precedence over any definitions in the standard library.

 Alias syntax and usage
 ----------------------